Paper money is so 2015. Just pull out your phone and click to pay. But which app should you use?

-Credit, debit, gift, or loyalty cards previously added by consumers to Android Pay or Google Wallet will operate as usual and don't need to be re-added to Google Pay, and consumers don't need to add another app to use Google Pay.
+Credit, debit, gift or loyalty cards previously added by consumers to Android Pay or Google Wallet operate as usual and don't need to be re-added to Google Pay, and consumers don't need to add another app to use Google Pay.
 For users who already have Google payment apps, the only change is the automatic device update to reflect the Google Pay name.

-And if your phone is lost or stolen, you can easily lock the phone, create a new password or completely wipe all financial information until the phone is recovered.
+If your phone is lost or stolen, you can easily lock the phone, create a new password or completely wipe all financial information until the phone is recovered.

 You can start using Apple Pay as soon as you add your credit, debit or prepaid card to Wallet on any device that you want to use with Apple Pay.
 Apple Pay is compatible with most credit cards and U.S. banks.

 In-store, you use Apple Pay on your iPhone or Apple Watch at merchants with a compatible checkout card reader.
-On the web in Safari, you use your iPhone, iPad or Mac.
+On the web, in Safari, you use your iPhone, iPad or Mac.
 Loyalty points, rewards and benefits from your cards continue to accrue when you use Apple Pay.

 When you make a purchase using Apple Pay, your receipts are kept in your Wallet app, but the transaction information is not stored elsewhere.
 Every transaction made on your iPhone, iPad or Mac requires authentication with Face ID, Touch ID or your passcode.
 Your Apple Watch is protected by its unique passcode.